heff/repo-health/README.md

 **Important note**: This isn't absolute.
 Just because one project has a longer commit history than another project doesn't mean it's better code.
 By using a little pattern recognition, we can identify elements that make a repository better.

-To see a sample configuration file, check out [this repository's .repo-health.json](.repo_health) file.
-To view the default configuration files, see [/configs/](configs/).

 ### All projects

 ##### Static analysis

+Check the repo to see if the following files exist.
+Note that repo health will try to find them in common locations, or the [configuration file](#configuration-file) can be used to point it to alternate locations.

+If these are not found, recommendations will be made along with suggestions and examples.

-* README file
+* README file exists and is at least x characters long
-* LICENSE
+* LICENSE file exists
-* .gitignore for common temp files
+* .gitignore exists and lists out common temp files
 	* .swp (vim)
 	* .DS_Store (mac)
 * .editorconfig
 	* Code follows spacing rules
 * History/Changelog
 * Getting Started/Usage/Example code/Demo
-* Code passes a static processor. that config file is found
+* Code passes a static processor (the appropriate config file is found, such as .jshintrc)
 * Some automated build tool (Make, grunt, Rake, etc.)
-* Contributors listed somewhere
+* Contributors listed
 * TODOs/roadmap
 * Dependencies/Requirements
-* Using
+* Using (people using the project)
 * Separate tags/branches for releases
 * Documentation (doc folder or wiki)
 	* How much is enough? ratio to code?

 ##### Community health

+See how healthy the project is by gauging community involvement

 * Last commit (actively maintained?)
 * Number of committers (one man show or )